ssbc/ssb-feed-format/README.md

 ### `validateSingle(nativeMsg, previousNativeMsg, hmacKey, cb)`

-Given a `nativeMsg`, its `previousNativeMsg` (in the feed's sequence of messages, also known as the "latest message"), and an optional `hmacKey`, this function should perform thorough validation of the `nativeMsg`, including cryptographic sig-chain verification.
+Given a `nativeMsg`, its `previousNativeMsg` (in the feed's sequence of messages, also known as the "latest message", which COULD be `null`), and an optional `hmacKey`, this function should perform thorough validation of the `nativeMsg`, including cryptographic sig-chain verification.
 If validation passes, you should call `cb()` with no arguments.
 If validation failed, you should pass an error `err` when calling `cb(err)`.

 ### `validateBatch(nativeMsgs, previousNativeMsg, hmacKey, cb)`